vpavlenko/web-2024-template/README.md

 You can try [Replit Agent](https://docs.replit.com/replitai/agent), although this will cost you $25 (no free trial).
 UX/vision-wise, it's mind-blowing.
 However, I can't get any meaningful results out of it so far.
 Worth trying, but it's 2024, so LLMs can still be silly.

-# Can I use vanilla HTML/JS/CSS?

-Yes!
-Cursor is just as good in generating plain code.
-If you don't think you need a React ecosystem, you can ask Cursor to generate an html website on an empty project, with no configuration and scripting.
-This may work for your case - try to find limits of this approach.

 # Do I need a backend?